jadon-gro/PRODUCT-DESIGN-Thermostat/README.md

 Other options from my local microcenter had a many-degree range of error which was unacceptable for my use.

 ## Design
 The 3D model underwent a LARGE number of prototypes and test-prints for fit and ease of use.
-I settled on a top friction mounted unibody that reaches around to the front where the servo is skrewed in place.
+I settled on a top friction mounted unibody that reaches around to the front where the servo is screwed in place.

 The model attaches to the thermostat knob using an independent friction fitted cover that has a slot for the microservo attachment.